shaho/revent-formik/README.md

 ## Revent
-React events project based on Formik 1.x
+Events project based on React and Formik 1.x